Tomislav Mikulić

-Tomislav Mikulić (born 4 January 1982 in Vukovar) is a retired Croatian football player who played as a defender.
+Tomislav Mikulić (born 4 January 1982) is a Croatian professional football manager and former player who played as a defender.
+He is currently in charge of Bjelovar.

 Club career

 Mikulić started his career with Croatia's NK Osijek before moving to K.R.C.
 Genk in 2005.
 On 18 December 2007 he signed a 3 1/2-year deal with Dinamo Zagreb.
 He returned to Belgium in summer 2008 when he signed with Standard de Liège.
 In January 2013, he joined OH Leuven from Beerschot.

 International career

-Mikulić has previously been a part of the Croatian national under-21 football team, but has never been capped with the seniors.
+Mikulić has previously been a part of the Croatian national under-21 team, but has never been capped with the seniors.